Cardinals vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- Zack Wheeler (9-6) will take the mound for the Phillies, his 26th start of the season.
+- Aaron Nola (11-8) will take the mound for the Phillies, his 27th start of the season.

-- He has started 25 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 16 of them.

-- Wheeler has pitched five or more innings in 13 straight games and will look to extend that streak.
+- Nola has pitched five or more innings in four straight games and will look to extend that streak.

-- He has finished four appearances without allowing an earned run in 25 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 26 chances this season.

 |Opponent